 Randy Fluharty: Sure.
 I’ve spent almost 30 years in the automotive business, doing everything from aftermarket to working with OEMs in numerous divisions and positions.
 And I have retail GM/Executive Manager experience.
 I draw on this broad experience while helping my clients identify areas of improvement and formulate a plan to correct issues.

-NCM: We better be sure to lock those down!
-Now, the Fundamentals series was a massive project and clearly an internal success.
+NCM: The Fundamentals series was a massive project and clearly an internal success.
 What makes the Fundamentals guides so important?

 RF: They remind us to not forget the fundamentals of the business, which are tried and true practices.
 Compare it to practicing scales in music or practicing blocking or tackling in football … no different.